 My Russian visa was the most expensive visa I have ever applied for, costing me $386 CAD.
 The form was long, and the most difficult part about the application was acquiring the invitation from the hotel I was booked into.
 The language barrier made this a challenge.
 The regular process takes 20 business days to get your passport back; I am not comfortable to be without my passport, so I paid more to have it back to me in 5 business days, but it still took 10 business days (2 weeks) despite paying the rush fee.

 Do your research and have all your ducks in a row before you go to the visa agency.
-The process will be far smoother for you, if you do.
+The process will be far smoother for you if you do.
 I applied with an EU passport, so my application form was shorter.
 If you are applying with a Canadian or USA passport, there is a lot of historical information required on the application form.
-You may need to do some digging to remember where you’ve traveled to and where you’ve lived for the past 10 years.
+You may need to do some digging to remember where you’ve travelled to and where you’ve lived for the past 10 years.
 You must apply in person, and be prepared to have your fingerprints taken. – Mariska, Mariska Richters